YoannBuzenet/react-image-manager/README.md

 - `onFailureupload` : Callback called when upload was failed.
 Could be a notification.
 - `imageFields` : Array of properties you would like your user to fulfill when uploading an image.
 - `minWidthImageUpload` : Minimum width of pixels of image that user can upload.

+All react-image-crop props can be used to custom the crop feature.
+For example :

+- `cropAspectRatio` : Choose the ratio of how you want to crop the image.
+- All other are availables on the doc of the library.

 ## Style